JSON-LD for SEO: The Guide to Structured Data

 Example of bulk implementation:

-If you have 200 product pages, generate the @ids programmatically using exactly the same logic as your canonical URL generation.
-For Shopify sites: you can automate this via your theme's liquid templates.
+If you have 200 product pages, generate the @ids programmatically using the exact same logic as your canonical URL generation.
+For Shopify sites, this can be automated via your theme's liquid templates.

 What you see: Each page has its own Organization definition in the page-level JSON-LD.